"Past-Future Asymmetry of the Gravitational Field of a Point Particle"

 For a more complete list of Finkelstein's publications, visit his author page

-at the High Energy Physics Project.
+at the High Energy Physics Project and his faculty page

 at the Georgia Tech School of Physics